redeemerofyours/assignement1-Finecox/Assignment1/README.md

 to make a reproducible scientific project named
 > Assignment1

-It is authored by Jáchym Janů.
+It is authored by Jáchym Janů, Bohdan Hukovych.

 To (locally) reproduce this project, do the following: